IWF In Your House 16: Canadian Stampede

 [edit] Aftermath

 Stone Cold Steve Austin's feud with Bret Heart ended after Canadian Stampede but immediately started a feud with his brother Owen the following night by attacking him while he was singing the Canadian national anthem.
-This led to a title match between the two for the Intercontinental Championship at SummerSlam with Austin giving the stipulation that if he lost, he will kiss Hart's ass.
+This led to a title match between the two for the Intercontinental Championship at SummerSlam with Austin giving the stipulation that if he lost, he will kiss Heart's ass.
 During the match, Heart delivered a botched piledriver to Austin, legitimately breaking his neck and temporarily paralyzing him.
 Despite this, Austin was able to win the match and the title but due to the severity of his neck injury, he was forced to relinquish the Intercontinental Championship and the Tag Team Championships.
-Austin eventually recovered and ended his feud with Heart by defeating him for the Intercontinental Championship at Survivor Series.
+Austin eventually recovered and ended his feud with Hart by defeating him for the Intercontinental Championship at Survivor Series.

 [edit] Results